 - Pick up picnic supplies at the Rocket Market or Main Market and enjoy your haul in one of our city's wonderful parks.

-- Stroll through Manito Gardens and while you’re there, don’t miss the Japanese Garden and the Conservatory.
+- Stroll through Manito Gardens and while you’re there, don’t miss the Japanese Garden, Conservatory and Duncan Garden.

 - Enjoy a stroll on the Centennial trail.
 The section from the North Post Street in downtown to Kendall Yards is great for viewing the Spokane Falls this time of year.

 - Whatever you do, don’t miss the amazing Spokane Falls in downtown Spokane.
-They run fast and furious during The Farm Chicks Show and it’s really spectacular.
+They run fast and furious during The Farm Chicks Fair and it’s really spectacular.

 - Treat yourself to an ice cream cone at Doyle's, Spokane's oldest ice-cream parlor or one of the many locally owned ice cream shops: The Scoop, Cannon Coffee & Cone, and Brain Freeze.